My grandfather taught me that word when I was young, meaning that everything around us is on fire, but we’re not stopping. Carry on.

 I also love watching my daughter grow as an adult, doing her part to help support the system we built, even as she navigates her path to maturity and independence.
 She has a heart of gold and a mischievous spark that will keep her forever young.

 That being said, I don’t intend to live in the burbs forever.
-My therapist said we’ve become the ‘landing spot’ for people in crisis, and while that sounds honorable, it comes at a cost.
+My therapist said we’ve become the ‘landing spot’ for people in crisis, and while that sounds honorable, it comes at a price.

 Right now, my job is raising independent contributors to society.
 Future husbands and wives, mothers and fathers.
 Adults who won’t turn to substances to cope with their lives.